 To generate white noise we need to generate random numbers between the maximum and minimum amplitudes.
 We can use Ruby’s built-in

 rand method let’s you pass in a range that the random number should be within.

 if wave_type == :sine samples[i] = Math::sin(position_in_period * TWO_PI) * max_amplitude elsif wave_type == :square samples[i] = (position_in_period >= 0.5) ? max_amplitude : -max_amplitude elsif wave_type == :saw samples[i] = ((position_in_period * 2.0) - 1.0) * max_amplitude elsif wave_type == :triangle samples[i] = max_amplitude - (((position_in_period * 2.0) - 1.0) * max_amplitude * 2.0).abs elsif wave_type == :noise samples[i] = RANDOM_GENERATOR.rand(-max_amplitude..max_amplitude) end

 Note that the frequency argument doesn’t matter for white noise - since these are random samples, the frequency won’t affect the output.
 It should sound something like this:

 Some Things You Can Try Next

-- Stringing multiple notes together, so you can play melodies.
+- String multiple notes together, so you can play melodies.

-- Playing notes with different durations, to play different rhythms.
+- Play notes with different durations, to play different rhythms.
 You can base each note duration off of a given tempo (i.e beats per minute).

-- Playing multiple tones at the same time, to make chords.
+- Play multiple tones at the same time, to make chords.
 You can do this by adding the samples for each wave form together.
 You’ll want to make sure the final sample is in the range -1.0—1.0, or else you’ll get clipping distortion.
-A simple way to prevent this is by dividing the final sample by the number of samples you are combining together.
+One way to prevent clipping is to divide the final sample by the number of samples you are combining together.
 For example, if combining three notes together, the formula would be